swagclan-bot/swagclan-v4-bot/README.md

 * `client_id` is the ID of your discord application.
 * `client_secret` is the secret of your discord application.
 * `ipinfo` is your API access token for https://ipinfo.io/ (Used for IP Locate commad)
-* `rapidapi` is your API access token for https://rapidapi.com/ (Used for Urban Dictionary command)
 * `lichess_id` is the ID of your lichess application created at https://lichess.org/account/oauth/app.
 (Used for lichess integration)
 * `lichess_secret` is the secret for your lichess application created at https://lichess.org/account/oauth/app.
 (Used for lichess integration)